MULATTO and the AMERICAN INDIAN

 The word Mulatto is such a word.
 The definition in today’s world describes it as a person of White and Black heritage.
-Although this is true to a point, it is historically false in it is an oversimplification.
-From the earliest U.S. Census, the term Mulatto or Free People of Color was used to describing individuals of mixed race, which included mixed-blood American Indians who were subject to tax laws and the U.S. Government,
+Although this is true to a point, it is historically false in that it is an oversimplification.
+From the earliest U.S. Census, the term Mulatto or Free People of Color was used to describe individuals of mixed race, which included mixed-blood American Indians who were subject to tax laws and the U.S. Government.

 Colonial and Antebellum eras

 Historically in the American South, the term Mulatto was also applied to persons with mixed Native American and African American ancestry.
 For example, a 1705 Virginia statute reads as follows: "And for clearing all manner of doubts which hereafter may happen to arise upon the construction of this act, or any other act, who shall be accounted a Mulatto, Be it enacted and declared, and it is hereby enacted and declared, That the child of an Indian and the child, grandchild, or great-grandchild, of a negro shall be deemed, accounted, held and taken to be a Mulatto."

 This classification continued into the twentieth century, but it has become a weapon for Progressives in their agenda-driven pursuit in recent years.
 One of the hardest-hit communities by this new destructive agenda is that of the American Indian.